jsoma/designingviz/text/interesting-titles.md

 Then your editor will change it to **Christmas Dinner Costs Rising** instead, and she will be correct.

 ## Interesting data sets

+**If your data set is actually interesting** you can use a description of the data as your title.

 If you mapped every single step you've taken in the past five years, that's pretty interesting: **every single step I've taken in the past five years** is a fine title.